techoopsie/oopsie-docs/_docs/quickstart.md

 The result of this guide will be a deployed *[Site](/docs/what-is-a-site)* ( *TodoSite* ) that has an *[Application](/docs/what-is-an-application)* ( *TodoApp* ) with one *[Resource](/docs/resources)* ( *Todo* ) that has two Attributes ( *name*, *done* ).
 We will be able to POST(create), GET(fetch), PUT(update) and DELETE(delete) Todo entities via a simple API or use one of our SDKs.

-Altough OOPSIE is created to handle a huge amount of traffic and data ( Big Data ), it also works for smaller apps as well, e.g. apps taht wants to have the possibility to scale from 1 request a day to 10k requests per second.
-Why should you have to care about big and complex backends instead of working on your idea?
+Although OOPSIE is created to handle a huge amount of traffic and data ( Big Data ), it also works for smaller apps as well, e.g. apps that wants to have the possibility to scale from 1 request a day to 10k requests per second.
+Why should you have to care about big and complex back ends instead of working on your idea?

 The place that all the modelling and deployment of your site takes place is in our [Dashboard](https://dashboard-next.oopsie.io).